gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature was contributed by [Paul Watson](https://github.com/w4tson).

+### Sharing configuration files across builds (i)

+In previous Gradle versions, sharing external configuration files across builds (e.g. to enforce code quality standards) was difficult.
+To support this use case, a new `TextResource` abstraction was introduced. `TextResource`s are created using factory methods provided by `project.resources.text`.
+They can be backed by various sources such as inline strings, local text files, or archives containing text files.
+A `TextResource` backed by an archive can then be shared across builds by publishing and resolving the archive from a binary repository, benefiting from Gradle's standard dependency management features (e.g. dependency caching).

+Gradle's code quality plugins and tasks are the first to support `TextResource`.
+The following example shows how a Checkstyle configuration file can be sourced from different locations:

+    apply plugin: "checkstyle"

+    configurations {
+        checkstyleConfig
+    }

+    dependencies {
+        // a Jar/Zip/Tar archive containing one or more Checkstyle configuration files,
+        // shared via a binary repository
+        checkstyleConfig "com.company:checkstyle-config:1.0@zip"
+    }

+    checkstyle { // affects all Checkstyle tasks
+        // sourced from inline string
+        config = resources.text.fromString("""<module name="Checker">...</module>""")
+        // sourced from local text file
+        config = resources.text.fromFile("path/to/config.txt")
+        // sourced from a task that produces a text file and declares it as output config = resources.text.fromFile(someTask)
+        // sourced from shared archive
+        config = resources.text.fromArchiveEntry(configurations.checkstyleConfig, "path/to/config/entry.txt")
+    }

+Over time, `TextResource` will be leveraged by more existing and new Gradle APIs.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.